 That’s why I decided to share this series exploring the 3 essential parts of skincare – a simple, accessible, and intuitive approach to understanding and enjoying the skin you’re in!

-This growing guide of content should act as a “little library” for your skincare basics that you can build your own personalized routine from.
-No need to take intense notes – our Skincare 101 is a mixture of common sense and skin wisdom that myself and other skin-thusiasts have explored while creating high-quality all-natural products.
+This growing guide of content should act like a “little library” for your skincare basics so that you can build your own personalized routine.
+No need to take intense notes – our Skincare 101 is a mixture of common sense and skin wisdom that I and other skin-thusiasts have explored while creating high-quality all-natural products.

 Let’s get sk-in to it!